samxshang/samxshang.github.io/_pages/about.md

 Hi visitor!
 Welcome to my website.

 ## Research
 I am a Social Cognitive Psychology researcher.
-I am an incoming PhD student at the [Culture and Cognition lab](https://www.queensu.ca/psychology/culture-and-cognition-lab/research-team) at Queen's University.
+I am a PhD student at the [Culture and Cognition lab](https://www.queensu.ca/psychology/culture-and-cognition-lab/research-team) at Queen's University.
 I earned my B.S. in Applied Psychology from Jilin University in China and my [master's in Psychology](https://psychology.wfu.edu/graduate-program/) from Wake Forest University in the U.S.

 I'm interested in cultural differences and similarities in perception, communication, and JDM.
 I am also enthusiastic about R, stats, and cross-cultural measurement.